How to Use Your New Computer Lenses

+Are progressive lenses good for computer work?
 Unlike readers, bifocals, or regular progressive lenses, computer lenses are specially designed to help you see your computer screen with much less strain and effort.
 Because of this, they’re unique and have some benefits that your other eyewear may not have.

 Computer Lenses Focus Differently From Bifocals or Progressive Lenses

 The typical computer screen is positioned approximately 20 to 28 inches away from your face.
 This is considered to be the “intermediate” range of your vision.
 For reference a normal reading range is 14 to 18 inches.

 That means, your computer distance may fall in between the ranges of your reading strength and your distance vision (whether you need distance correction or not).
 Before computers were around, there wasn’t as big a need for glasses to cover this specific intermediate distance — but nowadays, it’s more important than ever.

 So, for computer lenses to fill this need, the top (distance) portion has up to 60% of your normal reading magnification, which is suited to the intermediate range.
 This does the job of helping you see your computer monitor — and anything else in the intermediate range — as well as possible.

 The bottom part of the lens has 100% of your magnification power, geared to see up close.
 This is where your typical reading glasses would be focused.

 As an added bonus, computer lenses have an anti-reflective coating that reduces glare from your computer screens.
 This means that your eyes are more relaxed and can focus on your computer screen for a longer time, without strain or fatigue.